Skip to content

 Custom Implementation Developers

-Update your FlowDetails creation to use child_attributes for implementation-specific data.
+Update your FlowDetails creation to use child_attributes:

 Before v1.0.0: